Article 15 And Non-judicial Punishment (NJP)

 Article 15, Uniform Code of Military Justice (UCMJ), allows a commander to administer punishment for alleged minor violations of the UCMJ without going through the court-martial process.

 Proceedings under Article 15 are called different terms in different branches of the military.
-In the Army and Air Force, it is known as “Article 15”, while in the Marines, Navy, and Coast Guard it is known as "being NJP’d,” Captain’s Mast (or Admiral’s Mast), or Office Hours.
-An Article 15 hearing is not a criminal conviction and is placed in the individual’s service record.
+In the Army, Air Force, and Space Force, it is known as “Article 15”, while in the Marine Corps, Navy, and Coast Guard it is known as “being NJP’d,” Captain’s Mast (or Admiral’s Mast), or Office Hours.

 Offenses Punishable Under Article 15